 - Guttate.
 Guttate psoriasis is characterized by small, drop-shaped lesions on the skin.

 - Pustular.
 Pustular psoriasis is characterized by raised, red bumps that are filled with pus.

 - Inverse.
 Inverse psoriasis affects the skin in the folds of the body, such as the armpits, groin, and under the breasts.

 - Erythrodermic.
 Erythrodermic psoriasis is rare and a more severe type of psoriasis that covers the entire body with a red, peeling rash.

 There is currently no known cure for this skin condition, but there are many treatment options available to help in managing its symptoms and improve quality of life.
 Treatment options can include topical treatments, phototherapy, oral medications, and injectable biologics.

 Schedule an appointment with our team of providers today!

 If you think you might have psoriasis, speak to the doctor at Dermatology Treatment and Research Center of Dallas, TX, about treatment options.
 With the right treatment, you will effectively manage your symptoms and live a full, healthy life free from embarrassment.
 Call 972-661-2729 to schedule a visit with Drs.
-William Abramovits, Clay Cockerell, and Ross Radusky.
+Clay Cockerell, and Ross Radusky.